 Through our program, you will also explore the value of drafting, rewriting, and revising: as you continually re-write and revise your work, your own thinking develops and deepens.
 We are all works in progress, and so is our writing: it benefits from continually revision and rethinking.
 Daily revision advances further thinking, so DRAFT!

-Our program also exposes you to all the parts of campus that exist to support you as a person and as a student, from the Office of Diversity Education, the Coalition for Diversity and Social Justice, to the Library, to the Office of Community Engaged Learning, the Counseling Center, The Center for Academic Success, Career Services, and the Writing Center, to name just a few.
+Our program also exposes you to all the parts of campus that exist to support you as a person and as a student, from the Office of Diversity Education, the Coalition for Diversity and Social Justice, to the Library, to the Office of Community Engaged Learning, the Counseling Center, The Center for Academic Success, Center for Career and Professional Development, and Debbie Ellis Writing Center, to name just a few.

 Through DRAFT, students will learn about writing in various disciplines at Southwestern, exploring the different kinds of writing we do in different majors, while also participating in college-level discussions, readings, and course-work.
 Students will also write and revise their own composition over the course of the week, and ultimately submit an essay to be included in a DRAFT publication.